 In 1812 the Mohs scale of mineral hardness was devised by the German mineralogist Frederich Mohs (1773-1839), who selected the ten minerals because they were common or readily available.
 The scale is not a linear scale, but somewhat arbitrary.
 An item with a higher Mohs value can scratch an item with a lower Mohs value.
 A lower-rated item cannot scratch a higher-rated one.

-Kitchen countertops with a 7+ are considered excellent, a 6 is good, a 5 is poor (because knives can scratch) and a 4 or below is inadvisable.
 When sediment and grit are harder than the surface, they will scratch and harm the stone.